-Personal reflection activities help students to better understand and manage their emotions and students explore feelings through fun, collaborative games.
+Students learn about SEL concepts through a short text and complete individual or group reflection activities that help them better understand and recognise the concepts in themselves and others.
 Developing empathy is also one of the key objectives of this section which is a key skill for effective mediation.